WARP-LAB/WARP-GUIDES-WEBPACK/01-hello-world/readme.md

 [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) extracts required CSS from within JavaScript into separate file(s).
 Thus CSS is not inlined into the JavaScript (`public/assets/index.js`), which would be kind of default webpack way without this plugin.
 Previously [extract-text-webpack-plugin](https://github.com/webpack/extract-text-webpack-plugin) ([webpack docs](https://webpack.js.org/plugins/extract-text-webpack-plugin/)) was used, but it is not *future proof*.

 Previously minification could be handled by `css-loader`, now a simple addition is [optimize-css-assets-webpack-plugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin), which uses [cssnano](https://github.com/cssnano/cssnano).
-However in context in this tut it is a temporary solution as [PostCSS](https://postcss.org) will be used later where CSS optimisation will be solved through it.
+However in context of this tut it is a temporary solution as [PostCSS](https://postcss.org) will be used later where CSS optimisation will be solved through it.

 #### Install and setup